Code-Institute-Submissions/globeconnections/README.md

 - The search functions provided in my website allow the site navigator to gain access to various services provided by the company to meet their individual requirements.

-- I have provided users with access to information about the following resources via the Google Maps APIs, close to their chosen destination:
+- I have provided users with access to information about the following resources via the Google Maps APIs, closer to their chosen destination:

 **(1) Hotels**